timoski/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 signs data set:

 * The size of training set is 34799
+* The size of evaluation set is 4410
 * The size of test set is 12630
 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43